What is a Doula, and What Exactly Do I Do?

-I am a trained birth doula.
+I am a DONA International certified birth doula.
 I provide emotional, physical, informational, advocacy, and partner support.
 Here’s what that means:

 - Continuous support.
 This is one of the hallmarks of doula care.
 From the time I join you in labor when you call me, I will not leave your side unless extreme circumstances force me to.
 Research shows that the non-stop presence of supportive people improves outcomes for mothers and babies and leads women to reflect on their births more positively, even after long or difficult labors.